Survey: Wisconsin voters worried about nation's direction

 TRAVERSE CITY, Mich.
 (AP) — Despite optimism about the economy, most Wisconsin voters in Tuesday's midterm election feared the nation is heading downhill amid worries about health care and other issues, according to a wide-ranging survey of the American electorate.

-Roughly six in 10 of the state's voters casting ballots for governor, U.S. Senate and members of Congress described the country as on the wrong track while about four in 10 said things are going in the right direction, AP VoteCast found.
+Of the state's voters casting ballots for governor, U.S. Senate and members of Congress, 56 percent described the country as on the wrong track while 42 percent said things are going in the right direction, AP VoteCast found.

 TOP ISSUE: HEALTH CARE